 Selling With an Agent vs. Selling Privately

-Selling a home can be quite involving if you are doing it for the first time.
+Selling a home can be quite stressful whether you’ve done it a bunch or if you are doing it for the first time.
 There is advertising to be done, meeting with potential buyers, negotiating prices and processing the paperwork when the sale is confirmed.
 In the light of these hassles, many home sellers opt to engage a real estate agent.
-While this takes off these hassles off your shoulders, there is the issue of the agent’s commission.
+While hiring a REALTOR® takes these aforementioned hassles off your shoulders, there is the issue of the agent’s commission.
 So which approach works better?

 Marketing the house

 Getting the house in front of the right set of potential buyers is the most involving task in the selling process.
 If you decide to use an agent, the agent takes care of everything as it is included in the fees and commission.

 If you decide on a private sale, you will have to foot the costs that are usually incurred by real estate agents.
 These include membership costs to access exclusive databases and directories.
 There are also costs for listing on the popular real estate websites.

 Your advertising costs will also include those of using traditional methods like printing flyers and brochures.
 If you decide to hold an open house, prepare for the costs of the event.

 It is easy for an inexperienced home seller to undervalue a house.
 To avoid this, many sellers will usually engage an appraiser.
 The problem is that appraisers routinely undervalue houses as they play safe to avoid getting sued for overpricing.